GLACIS·US state AI laws·Tracker·Updated April 2026

 • Penalties: $500 first violation; $500-$1,500 subsequent violations per day

-New York State AI Legislation
+Other New York AI legislation

 Other State AI Laws and Pending Legislation